London mayor calls for second Brexit referendum

 London mayor Sadiq Khan has called for another referendum on Britain’s European Union membership, saying the prime minister’s handling of Brexit negotiations had become “mired in confusion and deadlock” and was leading the country down a damaging path, Reuters reports.

 May has repeatedly ruled out a second referendum.
-She says members of parliament will get to vote on whether to accept any final deal.
+She says MPs will get to vote on whether to accept any final deal.

 A second referendum, dubbed a “people’s vote” by its proponents, is not Labour party policy, although finance spokesman John McDonnell said last month that no option should be off the table.

-London backed remaining in the EU in the June 2016 referendum that went in favor of leaving.
+London backed remaining in the EU in the June 2016 referendum that went in favour of leaving.

 Khan said Britain was now facing either a bad deal or a no-deal Brexit, both of which were “incredibly risky”.